16Yongjin/html-games/README.md

 No CSS, Javascript Import.
 All embedded in One HTML File.

+### 🚚 Super Fast Code Shipping

+Loading Single HTML File... and Done!

 ### 🛒 No Dependency

 Full Vanilia Javascript

-### 🚚 Super Fast Code Shipping

-Accessing..
-Loading Single HTML File... and Done!

 ### 😈 I Gave up Maintenance